-Note: From the desktop, you can also drag a 3D file into Acrobat XI Pro or Acrobat Pro DC (or onto the application icon) to create a single-page PDF file.
+Note: From the desktop, you can also drag a 3D file into Acrobat Pro (or onto the application icon) to create a single-page PDF file.

 Create a PDF template for 3D files

 To give 3D PDFs a consistent layout and structure, you can create a PDF template that contains a placeholder for a 3D model.
 Create the template in any application as long as it has the ability to be saved as a PDF file.
 After you create a template, select it in the Tetra4D Converter Conversion dialog whenever you convert a 3D file to PDF.